ksindi/managers-playbook/README.md

 1. [The rise of feedback: Why feedback skills have become urgent](https://ideas.lifelabslearning.com/the-rise-of-feedback-why-feedback-skills-have-become-urgent)
 1. [Want to get better feedback?
 Ask a better question.
 Here’s how.
 ](https://medium.com/lifelabs-learning/want-to-get-better-feedback-ask-a-better-question-heres-how-64d679a598a)
+1. [The Software Engineering Manager Interview Guide](https://www.amazon.com/Software-Engineering-Manager-Interview-Guide-ebook/dp/B086JMXP28): a comprehensive, no-nonsense book about landing an engineering leadership role at a top-tier tech company.
+You will learn how to master the different kinds of engineering management interview questions.
+If you only pick up one or two tips from this book, it could make the difference in getting the dream job you want.